View Kimberly White's Obituary on ChicagoTribune.com and share memories

 In lieu of flowers, memorial contributions may be made to Boys & Girls Clubs of Chicago to support its programs, including "Share Chicago", the field trip initiative Kim founded.
 (Boys & Girls Clubs of Chicago, 2102 W. Monroe, Chicago, IL 60612, www.bgcc.org).
 Info: Wenban Funeral Home (847) 234-0022 or www.wenbanfh.com

-Published in a Chicago Tribune Media Group Publication from Feb.
-4 to Feb.
+Published in a Chicago Tribune Media Group Publication on Feb.
 6, 2020